Check out this post to see Kate’s Sesame Street birthday party in its entirety!

-Interested in all the behind the scenes details about Kate’s Sesame Street-themed 2nd birthday party?
+Interested in all the behind the scenes details about Kate’s Sesame Street birthday party?
 Then this post is for you!

 The party planning began with searching Pinterest for Elmo birthday party ideas (I’m resourceful like that) and then jotting my ideas down on good old pen and paper (I’m old school like that).

 As I’ve said before, when it comes to party planning, one idea sparks the next, and then the next…and before I knew it, Kate’s Elmo-themed party had turned into a Sesame Street-themed party!

 I got the idea to hang balloons from the ceiling from Pinterest, and took it to the next level by blanketing our ceiling with them.
 Although it was time consuming (it took about 5 hours for me to hang just the entryway balloons–not counting all the time G and his buddies spent blowing them up), it was a great way to have a big and colorful impact.
 Balloons also hung from the ceiling over the kitchen island and in our living room windows.
 The grand total came to over 130 hanging balloons–so fun!

 I hung each balloon from the ceiling individually using fishing line and miniature 3M Command hooks: